YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 Assets and Compliance > Devices > Import Computer Information

-At this point, I used the Hyper-V VMId incorrectly:
+At this point, the Hyper-V VMId was used:

 Powershell on the Hyper-V host: Get-VM TestVM | Select-Object VMId